Unsecured Medical Loans -

 Here are the pros and cons of each…

 As you can see, there are compelling reasons for each.
-You’re only going to know that you’re getting the best deal if you work with a broker AND take the time to work through individual lenders.
+You’re only going to know that you’re getting the best deal if you work with a broker, take the time to work through individual lenders, AND take the time to call each of your credit card companies (or contact new ones).

 And don't be afraid to negotiate.
 Sharing the deal you secured through a different lender may lead to a lower interest rate.